Why are you learning French?

 One of the main reasons is that you waste time trying to figure out how to conjugate the verbs in your sentence!

-If you want to master the conjugation of the 50 verbs most used by French people, we propose a video training.
+If you want to master the conjugation of the 50 verbs most used by French people, we propose a book training.